 I hope this post has answered all your questions regarding Okinawan karate, its styles, and the differences between Japanese and Okinawan Karate.

-Wanna know more karate styles, check out this article: 13 Main Karate Styles and Their Differences
+Wanna know more about karate styles, check out this article: 13 Main Karate Styles and Their Differences